Mechanical Resistance

 To measure it, weigh a sample out of the water, submerge it in the water, and then weigh the sample again whilst it is in the water.

-MFI – Melt Flow Index
+MFI: Melt Flow Index

 The test involves extruding molten TPE pellets through a standard die using a piston moving within a heated cylinder.

-Reliability and durability testing
+Reliability and Durability

-Accelerated ageing
+Accelerated Aging

 The sample is exposed for several days to intense UV radiation and high humidity, in order to accelerate the natural ageing process of the material and assess how its properties change or deteriorate over time.